 Step 2:Launch the tool with elevated privileges by extracting all its content.
 You will see something like the below screenshot.

-Since I am running this tool on the Intel CPU, the result fails.
-If you have AMD CPU and see something like this, it mean that you don’t have AMD CPU that supports hardware virtualization.
-In other hand, if you see a success message, it means that your AMD CPU supports hardware virtualization.
+Since we are running this tool on the Intel CPU, the result fails.
+If you have AMD CPU and see something like this, it mean that you don’t have AMD CPU that supports hardware Virtualization.

 If you know your CPU model supports virtualization, you need to enable it from your BIOS settings.
 In case, your processor does not support hardware virtualization at all, you can try buying a new processor or new computer.